OmniDB/doc/src/en/05_deploying_omnidb-server.md

-If you read the third chapter of this doc, you will know that OmniDB is supposed to be started pointing (with `-d`) to a directory containing the configuration file.
+If you read the third chapter of this doc, you will know that OmniDB is supposed to be started pointing (with `-d`) to a directory containing the configuration file, `config.py`.

 OmniDB's service will **NOT** point to any specific directory so the default will be used, which is `~/.omnidb/omnidb-server` as `root` user.
-Make sure to edit that file if deploying OmniDB using the service.
+Make sure to edit the `config.py` file in that directory if deploying OmniDB using the service.

 If you're not using the service, edit the file that was created following the guidelines present in the third chapter (`omnidb-server` Usability).